anima-libera/m1-project/meetings/meeting02.md

 the difference in speed of execution and accuracy of the result of different techniques, including different line drawing techniques.

-Moreover Caroline sent her slides about this algorithm among other things.
+Moreover Pr.
+Caroline Larboulette sent her slides about this algorithm among other things.

 Note: This was already in the TODO list of last week.